ManualForArchipelago/Manual/docs/syntax/locations.md

 }
 ```

 Note: Be sure to add requirements to your victory location to prevent it from being in logic too quickly.
-See the [Requires for Locations and Regions](requires-for-locations-and-regions.md) page for more information.
+See the [Requires](requires.md) page for more information.

 ---